allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* Y0 - Outliers, nonselective
 * Y1 - Generally selective, tolerates phenylalanine and histidine
-* Y2 - Tolerates aromatics and hydrophobic aliphatics
+* Y2 - Intolerant of charged and polar residues, most tolerates phenylalanine, histidine and hydrophobic residues
+* Y3 - anything but proline
+* YO - Outliers

 Subtypes are fairly intermixed in the original hierarchical clustering dendrogram, and there is not a large, obvious difference when looking at Y1 and Y2 positions.